-Council's current housing stock and the investment in new housing, non-residential buildings and public realm in regeneration areas and as such has a major impact upon all three aspects of Choice, Heritage and Aspiration in the the HRA and investment related activity.
-The capital investment budget and its funding are presented in detail for the five years 2018/19 to 2022/23 and in summary for the 30 year period, for noting.
-The plan sets out gross capital for noting.
-The plan sets out gross capital expenditure of £794m over the next five years and nearly £1.9bn over 30 years.
+Council's current housing stock and the investment in new housing, non-residential buildings and public realm in regeneration areas and as such has a major impact upon all three aspects of Choice, Heritage and Aspiration in the City for All policy.

+Financial Summary: This report presents a 30 year Business Plan for the HRA and investment related activity.
+The capital investment budget and its funding are presented in detail for the five years 2018/19 to 2022/23 and in summary for the 30 year period.
+The plan sets out gross capital expenditure of £790m over the next five years and nearly

+£1.9bn over 30 years.